 Honey contains antioxidants, which can protect the body from inflammation.
 Inflammation can lead to a variety of health issues, including heart disease, cancer, and autoimmune disorders.
-One study discovered that antioxidants in buckwheat honey were detectable in blood plasma, showing that eating honey could enhance antioxidant activity in the body.
+One study showed that antioxidants in buckwheat honey were detectable in blood plasma, showing that eating honey could enhance antioxidant activity in the body.

-Cough Relief for Children
+Cough relief for children

 Honey is a safe food for most people, but not for all.
 Here are some potential risks of eating honey, including raw honey:

-Botulism in Infants
+Botulism in infants

 Some people say that eating local honey improves their seasonal allergies.
 They believe the pollen in the honey desensitizes them to pollen in the air.
 There is not enough evidence to support this.
 It could be harmful to rely on honey rather than seeking medical treatment for respiratory allergies.